Adjective

 - John bought a red shirt.

-The adjective modifies a noun by giving information about various aspects of a noun such as quality, quantity, size, color, and other such characteristics of a noun.
+Adjectives can describe various aspects of nouns, such as quality, quantity, size, color, and other characteristics.

-A sentence can have one or more than one adjective.
+A sentence can have one or more adjectives.

 - The intelligent boy won the competition. (one adjective).